Consilium5128/Emotion-Recognition-FER4/Validation/README.md

 As a result the computation time is reduced, the bias and variance is reduced (preventing underfitting and overfitting) because every datapoint gets to be tested once.

+We test the structure of the neural network by adding a hidden fully connected layer and comparing the accuracies for different number of neurons in this layer [0,256,512,1024] .
+We find maximum average accuracy for 0 , i.e the neural network structure is better without the hidden fully connected layer.

 LIBRARIES USED-
 numpy and
 Sklearn